 Experience an enchanting Balinese Festival

-An ancient tradition for the Balinese people of Candidasa is the Makare-Kare Festival, a ceremony where villagers honor their God of War.
-This spectacular event normally takes place in June each year, also known as Perang Pandan; it depicts a centuries old mythological fight between Balinese men dedicated in honoring the God of War and his ancestry blood lines.
+An ancient tradition for the Balinese people of Candidasa is the Makare-Kare Festival, a ceremony where villagers honour their God of War.
+This spectacular event normally takes place in June each year, also known as Perang Pandan; it depicts a centuries-old mythological fight between Balinese men dedicated to honouring the God of War and his ancestry bloodlines.
 The village of Tenganan is home to this historical and deeply cultural tale, adding to the authenticity of this affair you will see the locals dressed in their villages traditional and vibrant attire.
 Dressed in just a sarong the men of the village will enter into battle armed with shields fashioned from straw and sharpened pandang leaves.

 Visit Taman Ujung Water Palace